 When you are trying to create a positive work environment, it’s important to get the entire team involved.
 Your employees need to feel motivated, encouraged and accepted in order to perform at their best.
-How do you make them feel this way while still getting what you need from them and doing what’s best for your company?
+How do you make them feel this way while being productive and doing what’s best for your company?

 Verbal recognition can be done by a simple “thank you” or recognition of a staff member during team meetings.
 Consider giving out bonuses for jobs well done or for employees of the month.
 Even the occasional high-five or hand shake is a great way to praise your staff individually.

 If you are going to take ideas from the staff, make sure you trust them enough to consider their ideas.
 How do you trust your staff?
 It’s a hard thing to start doing in your office but there are little ways to show trust to your staff.
-Your team is made of adults that are competent and responsible, so you don’t need to treat them like kids that shouldn’t have an opinion.
+Your team is made of adults that are competent and responsible and they deserve your trust.